 Green County Market Lamb Identification

-- Print off your MARKET LAMBS Identification forms to Self-Identify Your MARKET LAMBS at Extension Green County: Exhibitors will be required to self-identify ALL fair MARKET LAMBS.
+- Exhibitors will be required to self-identify ALL fair MARKET LAMBS.
 Each exhibitor may identify a maximum of 5 MARKET LAMBS.
 Two MARKET LAMBS can be identified on each LAMB Identification Form.

 - Picture Identification: All MARKET LAMBS being ID’d for the fair need to have a scrapie tag AND a USDA RFID tag.
 If you already have scrapie tags for your farm, you can use those.
 If you don’t have scrapie tags, they can be purchased by calling 1-866-873-2824.
-RFID tags are free and will be mailed from the Extension Green County Office.
-You must provide a count of the Market Lambs you are identifying by April 14th, 2020 for the tags to be mailed.
+RFID tags are free and must be picked up from the Extension Green County Office.
+You must provide a count of the Market Lambs you are identifying when picking up the tags.
 After you receive the tags, you must complete your LAMB ID form with the Scrapie Tag Number, the RFID tag number, and a photo of the LAMB being identified.
 (Keep track of the ear tag information as you will need it for your online fair entry) One ID picture needs to be taken; a front view that clearly displays the scrapie tag and the RFID tag.
 Use the included form to mount the picture on and fill in the information pertinent to that lamb, including if it is a home born lamb on your farm.

 - YQCA Certification MUST BE DONE ONLINE this year and the certificate number information will be required to do your online fair entry!